mark-aronson/mark-aronson/README.md

 🔁 Research reproducibility is one of the most compelling reasons for using scripted programming for data analysis in science.
 I streamlined the model code and reproduced all the results for an upcoming publication from the Sgro Lab which you can find in this [repo](https://github.com/sgrolab/dictymodels).

+🧫 How to use engineering design principles to understand and program biology is the main reason I went to graduate school, and an idea I became further entranced by the more I studied it.
+I led the writing of a current opinion [piece](https://www.sciencedirect.com/science/article/abs/pii/S2468451120300465) on strategies of using molecular noise as an engineering design principle for multicellular systems and contributed to a [review](https://www.sciencedirect.com/science/article/pii/S1084952122001392) of synthetic multicellularity with members of the Sgro Lab.

 ### Getting in touch

 📬 You can find me on LinkedIn [here](https://www.linkedin.com/in/aronsonmark/)!